obecto/perper/docs/protocol.md

     1. Create an Execution with ID set to the ID of the new Instance, `instance` set to the Agent Type, and `agent` set to `"Registry"`.
     2. Create an Execution calling `Start` on the new Instance, and wait for it to complete.
   * Stop an Agent Instance:
-    1. Create an Execution calling `Stop` on the Instance to destoy, and wait for it to complete.
+    1. Create an Execution calling `Stop` on the Instance to destroy, and wait for it to complete.
-    2. Cancel the Execution with the ID set to the ID of the Instance to destoy.
+    2. Cancel the Execution with the ID set to the ID of the Instance to destroy.
 * Streams
   * Create a Stream:
     1. If there is a linked Execution to the stream, create an Execution with ID set to the stream's ID.